Valuation of Practice for

 Professional Expertise – Fees for your own legal and/or financial advisors, if you choose to use any.

-Practice Consultants is the brokerage partner of MedicalPracticesUSA.com.
+Medical Practice Brokers LLC is the brokerage partner of MedicalPracticesUSA.com.

 As part of a sale transaction, the buyer and seller must agree on how the value of the transaction is to be treated for tax purposes.
 Only your own tax advisor knows your particular situation and the details regarding IRS and state taxing authorities regulations; as a general rule, the following may be useful.